raffelprama/a2aproject/README.md

 # A2A Employee Information System (V4)

-This project demonstrates an expanded Agent-to-Agent (A2A) communication system for retrieving various types of employee information using three Python-based AI agents with LLM-powered natural language processing:
+This project demonstrates a clean, production-ready Agent-to-Agent (A2A) system for employee information, where all backend agents return raw data and the client agent LLM does all reasoning, ranking, and answer formatting.

-- **Employee Information Agent:** Manages and serves general employee data via a RESTful API (A2A protocol, FastAPI/Uvicorn).
+- **Employee Information Agent:** Returns all employee data for relevant queries (no filtering/ranking).
-- **HR Agent:** Manages and serves sensitive HR-related data (salary, job hierarchy, schedules) via a separate RESTful API.
+- **HR Agent:** Returns all salary, hierarchy, or schedule data for relevant queries (no filtering/ranking).
-- **Client AI Agent (V4):** LLM-powered CLI tool that intelligently routes queries, clarifies user input, and generates natural language responses.
+- **Client AI Agent (V4):** LLM-powered CLI tool that fetches all data and uses the LLM to process, rank, and answer any user query (e.g., 'second highest salary', 'top 3', etc.).

 ## Features
-- In-memory dummy employee data (30 records)
+- In-memory dummy employee and HR data (40 records)
-- In-memory dummy HR data (salaries, job hierarchy, work schedules)
 - A2A-compliant REST APIs (FastAPI) for both agents
-- **LLM-powered query clarification and natural language processing**
+- **LLM-powered query clarification, reasoning, and natural language response**
-- **Intelligent query routing with multi-agent communication**
-- **Natural language response generation**
+- **All backend agents return raw data; all logic is handled by the client agent LLM**
 - CLI-based chatbot for querying employee and HR data
 - Simulated API key authentication (dekallm)
 - Agent orchestration using LangGraph